syall/knowit/content/posts/browsers.md

 Yes!
 At least in the browsers that implement that functionality.

-In [Chromium](https://www.chromium.org/Home)-based browsers, you can just type `/` and it will show the `/` directory of your computer with the respective links to the subdirectories and files.
+In [Chromium](https://www.chromium.org/Home)-based browsers, you can just type `/` in the URL bar and the `/` directory of your local computer will appear in the browser.

 Specifying a local file or directory via URL is also simple: `file://path/to/resource`.

 Essentially, the browser is a file explorer for the local computer, able to navigate through directories and render files (though mostly as plain text).

-There are also other browser APIs that can interface with native operating system functionality (wifi, bluetooth, etc.), but the file system is the most impressive and impactful.
+There are also other browser APIs that can interface with native operating system functionality (wifi, bluetooth, etc.), but the file system is the most used.

+There is also complex concurrency management in browsers, most visibly shown in tabs and service workers, but I will not dive into it due to lack of domain knowledge.

 ## A Networking Perspective

-URLs specify paths and locations for a request, but how does the computer actually send the request to another machine and how does that machine understand what was sent?
+URLs specify paths and locations for a request, but how does the computer actually send the request to another machine, and how does that machine understand what was sent?

-As defined by abstractions denoted in standards such as the [OSI model](https://en.wikipedia.org/wiki/OSI_model), anything from physical wire, wireless communication, and inbetween can be used to route data from one source to another.
+As defined by abstractions denoted in standards such as the [OSI model](https://en.wikipedia.org/wiki/OSI_model), anything from physical wire, wireless communication, and inbetween can be used to route data from one source to another in a network.

 All of these messages between different devices are standardized as communication protocols so devices that use the same protocol can understand each other.

 Browsers are programs that implement a subset of these communication protocols, meaning browsers are able to communicate with different types of devices that also implement the respective protocols.

-The most commonly used protocols used in Chromium-based browsers are: `HTTP`, `HTTPS`, `FILE`, and `FTP`.
+The most commonly used protocols used in Chromium-based browsers are: [`HTTP`](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), [`HTTPS`](https://en.wikipedia.org/wiki/HTTPS), [`FILE`](https://en.wikipedia.org/wiki/File_URI_scheme), and [`FTP`](https://en.wikipedia.org/wiki/File_Transfer_Protocol).

 The majority of the internet uses `HTTP` and `HTTPS` protocols to receive website resources, such as `index.html`.